-My customer was given the run-around by several techs and wanted me to have a look and see if I could get her going again.
+My customer received the run-around from several technicians and wanted me to have a look to see if I could get her going again.
 This Denon SL-7D came fitted with a gorgeous old AKG P25MD moving iron cartridge – more on that later.

-This particular Denon SL-7D had been overhauled at some point a few years ago, but the deck had never worked properly since.
+This particular Denon SL-7D was overhauled at some point a few years ago, and never worked properly from that point.
 The main issue was poor speed control and lack of Quartz lock.

 I cleaned the old girl up and then had a good look inside the chassis to start with.
 The speed controls needed cleaning and lubrication and the spindle bearing contained only a little old, dirty oil, so I fixed that too.

 The guy who worked on this deck previously had seriously goofed though.
-Rather than take the time to disconnect and desolder the wires leading to each board before he removed the boards to work on them, instead this guy just cut though the wiring looms to each board.
-When he was done, he just used cheap terminal blocks to reconnect the now broken wiring, a very crude methodology indeed and completely unnecessary in this case.
+Rather than take the time to disconnect and desolder the wires from each board before he removed the boards to work on them, this guy just cut though the looms to each board.
+He then used cheap terminal blocks to reconnect the broken wiring, a crude technique indeed, and completely unnecessary in this case.

 Thankfully, once I have cleaned everything, checked all the wiring and careful set the deck up again, she worked perfect and played a record very nicely, so this was a great result.

 Back to that beautiful old AKG P25MD moving iron cartridge.
 These things have a super low tracking force of around 1.2g and come with their own individualized frequency response plot like a Denon DL-103 does now for example.
 Very nice.